experimentarium/times/docs/part-2/06-equations.md

 ### Non-binding user constraints

-Non-binding user constraints of any type (intoduced for reporting purposes) can be defined in the same way as binding constraints, but using the \'N\' lim type when specifying the UC_RHSxxx constant, with any value defined for it (--1 is recommended).
-Non-binding user constraints can only be defined when user constraint variables are enabled (i.e. when using the option \$SET VAR_UC YES).
-The levels of the non-ninding constraints (i.e. the levels of the slack variables) are reported in the PAR_UCSL reporting attribute (see Section 3.3).
+Non-binding user constraints of any type (introduced for reporting purposes) can be defined in the same way as binding constraints, but using the \'N\' lim type when specifying the UC_RHSxxx constant, with any value defined for it (--1 is recommended).
+Non-binding user constraints can only be defined when user constraint variables are enabled (i.e. when using the option `$SET VAR_UC YES`).
+The levels of the non-binding constraints (i.e. the levels of the slack variables) are reported in the PAR_UCSL reporting attribute (see Section 3.3).

 [^39]: The actual implementation of OBJ in the GAMS program is different from the one described in the documentation, since the annualizing of the various cost components is not performed in the GAMS code of the OBJ equation, but rather in the reporting section of the program, for improved code performance.
 However, despite the simplification, the GAMS code results in an objective function that is fully equivalent to the one in this documentation.